Fox, Sony lead studios for Oscar nominations

-Los Angeles (Reuters) - News Corp’s 20th Century Fox received 31 Oscar nods on Thursday, taking the lead among studios in nominations for the 85th annual Academy Awards next month, and positioning it for the box office bounce that films’ selections often bring.
+Los Angeles, Jan 10 (Reuters) - News Corp’s 20th Century Fox received 31 Oscar nods on Thursday, taking the lead among studios in nominations for the 85th annual Academy Awards next month, and positioning it for the box office bounce that films’ selections often bring.

 “For the right film at the right time, Oscar nominations and most importantly a best picture nomination can do wonders for a nominated film’s cachet, profile and ‘must see’ factor,” said Paul Dergarabedian, president of the box office division of Hollywood.com.